FiloSottile/zcash-mini/README.md

 ###############################################################
 ```

+You can generate vanity addresses with `-prefix` or the very, very slow `-regexp`.
+You can get script-friendly output with `-simple`.

 **This is experimental software and it will eat your money, your hard drive and your pets.**

 ## Use cases